Rainscarr/AgApi/README.md

-# AgApi
+# My AutoGRAPH API training

-AutoGRAPH API training
+in this repo, I study the API and practice working with it by interacting with the AutoGRAPH.